CfnFunction

 To create a function, you need a deployment package and an execution role .
 The deployment package is a .zip file archive or container image that contains your function code.
 The execution role grants the function permission to use AWS services, such as Amazon CloudWatch Logs for log streaming and AWS X-Ray for request tracing.

 You set the package type to Image if the deployment package is a container image .
-For a container image, the code property must include the URI of a container image in the Amazon ECR registry.
+For these functions, include the URI of the container image in the Amazon ECR registry in the `ImageUri property of the Code property <https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-lambda-function-code.html#cfn-lambda-function-code-imageuri>`_ .
 You do not need to specify the handler and runtime properties.

 You set the package type to Zip if the deployment package is a .zip file archive .
-For a .zip file archive, the code property specifies the location of the .zip file.
-You must also specify the handler and runtime properties.
-For a Python example, see Deploy Python Lambda functions with .zip file archives .
+For these functions, specify the Amazon S3 location of your .zip file in the Code property.
+Alternatively, for Node.js and Python functions, you can define your function inline in the `ZipFile property of the Code property <https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-lambda-function-code.html#cfn-lambda-function-code-zipfile>`_ .
+In both cases, you must also specify the handler and runtime properties.

 You can use code signing if your deployment package is a .zip file archive.
 To enable code signing for this function, specify the ARN of a code-signing configuration.
 When a user attempts to deploy a code package with UpdateFunctionCode , Lambda checks that the code package has a valid signature from a trusted publisher.
 The code-signing configuration includes a set of signing profiles, which define the trusted publishers for this function.